Real Testing. Unbiased Reviews.

 Stability & Support: 9/10 (20%)

-Now this is where Hoka really changed the maximalist shoe impression, The new H Frame technology represents a genuine breakthrough in the maximilist trail shoe representation.
+Now this is where Hoka really changed the maximalist shoe impression, The new H Frame technology represents a genuine breakthrough in the maximalist trail shoe representation.

 This structural element embedded within the midsole creates incredible stability that defies expectations for such a high stack platform.
-While it does not perform outstanding on technical trails, the stability is quite surprising for such a high stack shoe.
+It’s not a precision race shoe for aggressive technical trails, but the stability is genuinely surprising for a platform this tall.

 I felt the torsional rigidity was great, the stiffer upper provides a nice counter against excessive pronation or supination.

-The wide platform of the forefoot and 100m heel width really give a WIDER stable base than most trail shoes.
-The 100m heel width is actually the biggest we have measured to date!
+The wide platform of the forefoot and 100mm heel width really give a WIDER stable base than most trail shoes.
+The heel width is on par with the Hoka Mafate X, an extremely stable trail shoe.

 For runners transitioning from road running or those who struggle with ankle stability on traditional trail shoes, the Stinson 7 provides unmatched confidence and support across varied terrain types.